Vrooli/Vrooli/README.md

     - Decentralize all the things!
     - Continual improvements and bug fixes, to ensure Vrooli is as best as can be.

+## Join the Team
+Vrooli's vision is bright, but a lot of work needs to be done to get there.
+Please feel free to contribute to the project, however you can.
+All work is appreciated💙

+If you'd like to work with me on this project, or create your own proposal for a feature on the roadmap, don't hesitate to reach out!
+My contact links can be found [here](https://matthalloran.info).

 ## Development Stack
 | Dependency  | Purpose  |  Version  |
 |---|---|---|